Naimad1CZ/grcis/newmodules/DamianWaloszek-UniformFog/README.md

 ## Usage

-Example usage is in file TwoSpheresAndFog.cs (don't forget to move it to /data/rtscenes), you set ray tracing algorithm: <br>
+Example usage is in file TwoSpheresAndFog.cs (don't forget to move it to /data/rtscenes). <br>

+You set ray tracing algorithm: <br>
 `context[PropertyName.CTX_ALGORITHM] = new RayTracingWithFog();` <br>
 so the ray traces knows how to handle clouds. (currently broken as mentioned above) <br>